sacktock/Dreadmare---Card-game/README.txt

 Testing
 -------

-This is an old project so unfortunately it doesn't use/support eslint.
+This is an old project so it doesn't use/support eslint currently.

 Additional Documentation
 ------------------------